gryndell/dotfiles/README.md

-# dotfiles for bash, vim and i3 with i3blocks
+# General configuration files for Linux

+Includes config for bash, zsh, vim, neovim, i3, bspwm etc.
+Now also includes a shell script for changing background in GNOME.